Kevin Dunlap

 Kevin Dunlap (born May 3, 1978 in Rock Island, Tennessee) is an American politician.
 A Democratic Party member, he served in the Tennessee House of Representatives representing District 43 from January 13, 2015 to January 10, 2017.
-He his bid for reelection to Paul Sherrell.
+He lost his bid for reelection to Paul Sherrell.

 Education

 Dunlap graduated from Warren County High School in 1996, third in a class of 400.
 Dunlap earned his BA in political science with honors from the University of Tennessee in 2000, and his Master's in Secondary Education in 2002 from the same university.

 Politics

 According to the American Conservative Union he is one of the most conservative Democratic politicians in any state legislature.
 He voted for a bill on transgender students and restrooms.
 He co-sponsored a Bill designating the Bible as the state book.
 He is and advocate for workers issues.